raydelrosario/sre-checklist-es/README.md

 #### Terraform Projects File Structure

-- [ ] Separate directory for each environment (staging, production, ...)
+- [ ] Directorios separados por cada ambiente de desarrollo (staging, production, ...)
 - [ ] Separate backend for each environment (as you don't want share the same authentication and access controls for all environments)
 - [ ] Separate directory in each environment for each component and application